 Students must demonstrate proficiency through the intermediate level in a language other than English.
-Students with two years or more of French, German, Japanese, or Latin at the high school level (level II or higher) desiring to continue in the same language should consult with the language instructor for placement during the first week of classes.
-Students with two years or more of Spanish at the high school level (level II or higher) desiring to continue in Spanish must take the placement test in order to determine placement in SPA115, 102, 201 or above.
-Contact the World Languages Department Chair for further details about the placement test.
-Instructions for completing the online placement test can be found on the department web page at www.georgetowncollege.edu/ MCLC/language-requirement.
+Students with two years or more of French, German or Latin at the high school level (level II or higher) desiring to continue in the same language must take the departmental placement test in order to determine the appropriate placement.
+Students with previous Japanese or Chinese credit at the high school level will be individually placed by the professor during the first week of classes.
+Students with two years or more of Spanish at the high school level (level II or higher) desiring to continue in Spanish must take the placement test in order to determine placement in SPA 115, 102, 201 or above.
 SPA 101 credit will not be given to students who have completed two years or more (level II or higher) of high school Spanish.
+Students for whom English is a second language are exempt from the world language requirement in the Foundations & Core program.
+Heritage speakers should consult with the chair of MCLC.